NenadPantelic/EmotionTracker/movie-recommendation-api/README.md

 pip install -r requirements.txt
 ```

-Another option is to use toml poetry config file to install all dependencies:
+Another option is to use poetry config file to install all dependencies:
 ```python
 poetry install
 ```